lubiku35/czc_selenium_website_testing/README.md

 6. Retrieve the first three search results and store them in a list of SelenideElements.
 7. Iterate over the first three search results and verify that each result has a button to add the item to the shopping cart.

+**Expected Result**: The user should be able to find a specific product through the search feature, and the returned results should match the expected search criteria.

+---

 ### Parameterized Search Test

 This test case performs a search on the website using different search values.
 It uses parameterized testing, where the search values are provided through a CSV source.

+**Test Scenario**:

 1. Set up the test environment by opening the website and accepting cookies.
 2. Locate the search input element and set its value to the current search value.